istio/istio.io/content/en/docs/ops/configuration/traffic-management/locality-load-balancing/index.md

 on the node it is deployed.
 If you are using a hosted Kubernetes service your cloud provider should configure this for you.
 If you are running your own Kubernetes cluster you will need to add these labels to your nodes.
 The sub-zone concept doesn't exist in Kubernetes.
-As a result, this field does not need to be configured.
+As a result, Istio introduced the custom node label `topology.istio.io/subzone` to define a sub-zone.

 In order for Istio to determine locality, a Service must be associated with the caller.